mondeja/leptos-fluent/book/src/languages.md

 ### File format

-By default, the `leptos-fluent/json` feature is enabled, which only allows to set the languages file in JSON format.
-If you want to use other formats, you can disable the feature and define other feature.
+By default, the `json` feature is enabled, which only allows to set the languages file in JSON format.
+To use other formats, disable the feature and enable another.

 ```toml
 [dependencies]